Anatolijs Gorbunovs

-Anatolijs Gorbunovs, also known as Anatoly Valeryanovich Gorbunov (Анато́лий Валериа́нович Горбуно́в; born 10 February 1942), is a Latvian politician who served as the Chairman of the Supreme Soviet during the final years of the Soviet regime in Latvia and as Chairman of the Supreme Council of Latvia during the first years after the country regained its independence.
+Anatolijs Gorbunovs (born 10 February 1942), is a Latvian politician who served as the Chairman of the Supreme Soviet during the final years of the Soviet regime in Latvia and as Chairman of the Supreme Council of Latvia during the first years after the country regained its independence.

 In the latter capacity he was effectively the acting head of state before the election of the Fifth Saeima in 1993.
 He continued to serve as the Speaker of the Saeima until 1995.

+Early life

+He was born on February 10, 1942 in Pilda Parish (now Ludza Municipality) in the family of farmer Valerīnas Gorbunovs.
+From 1962–1965, he served in the Soviet Armed Forces.
+In 1970 he graduated from the Riga Polytechnic Institute, and in 1978 from the Academy of Social Sciences under the Central Committee of the CPSU.
+In 1959 he worked at the Nikrāce state farm in the Skrunda district of the Latvian SSR, the Latgiproselstroi institute and the RPI.
+From 1969-1970, he was secretary of the RPI Komsomol committee, then first secretary of the Kirov district committee of the Leninist Communist Youth League of Latvia (LKSM) in Riga.

 Political career

 From 1974 to 1988, he held various positions in the Communist Party of Latvia, with his highest position being the Secretary of the Central Committee.
 Unlike many other Communist Party members in Latvia, Gorbunovs supported the Latvian independence movement.
 From 1988 to 1990 he was also Chairman of the Presidium of the Supreme Soviet.
 In 1990, he presided over a session of the Supreme Soviet that declared the Soviet Union an occupying power, voided Latvia's accession to the Soviet Union, and began a transitional period to independence.
 Gorbunovs remained as chairman of the body, renamed the Supreme Council of Latvia, until 1993.
 When Latvian independence was restored de facto in 1991.
 As speaker of the parliament, Gorbunovs became State President per the 1922 Constitution until 1993, when Guntis Ulmanis was elected president.

 Gorbunovs joined the Latvian Way party in 1993 and was elected as Speaker of the Saeima, a post he held until 1995.
 He remained a member of parliament until 2002.
 Between 1995 and 2002, he served as Minister of Regional Development, Minister of Transportation and Deputy Prime Minister.